Sourajit-Tripathy/OpsPulse/README.md

-🌦️ OpsPulse — Weather Data Pipeline
+# 🌦️ OpsPulse — Weather Data Pipeline

-> A simple but complete end-to-end data pipeline project built in Python.
+A simple but complete end-to-end data pipeline project built in Python.
-> Fetches real weather data, saves it, cleans it, summarises it, charts it and tests it — all automated.
+It fetches real weather data, saves it, cleans it, summarises it, visualises it, and tests it — all automatically.

 ---

-🎯 Business Problem
+## 🎯 Business Problem

 Every hour, weather stations around the world generate thousands of data points.
-But raw data is messy, inconsistent and hard to read.
+But raw data is messy, inconsistent, and hard to interpret.

-OpsPulse solves this by:
+**OpsPulse solves this by:**

-Automatically pulling live weather data from the internet Saving it safely to disk before touching it
+- Automatically pulling live weather data from the internet
+- Saving raw data safely before any processing
-Cleaning and transforming it into something useful Producing a clear daily summary report
+- Cleaning and transforming data into usable format
-Making sure everything works with automated tests
+- Generating daily summary reports
+- Validating the pipeline using automated tests

 ---

-🏗️ Project Architecture
+## 🏗️ Project Architecture

 ```
 Internet (Open-Meteo API)
          │